Full Width Scroll

 ES: I feel like it would be interesting for you to define your style.
 Can you?

-HW: My style is so annoying, because I can’t get it out.
-I try so hard to make my images look a certain way, that I have in my head.
+HW: My style is so engrained, I try to make my images look a certain way, the way I see in my mind.
 But it just comes out in this colourful blob, every time.

 ES: What is the style that you have in your head?

-HW: Crisp, sharp, darker, not so colourful, kind of pristine.
+HW: Crisp, sharp, darker, not so colourful, pristine yet rugged and bit tattered.

-ES: There is a darkness though, even if it’s a colourful blob.
+ES: There is a darkness though, despite the colour.

 HW: For me, it’s not even dark enough.